artisan-roaster-scope/artisan/_devices/phidgets.md

 * `v` : velocity (float)
 * `s` : sleep time in seconds (float)
 * `sn` : optional hub serial number or hub serial number and hub port specifier separated by a colon like in `accel(0,0.5,560282)` or `accel(0,0.5,560282:2)`.
 Using a command actions, like in `accel(0,0.5)`, without specifying a hub serial number, will attach to the first yet unattached module connected to the hub with the lowest serial number instead.
 If just a port number is given as in `accel(0,0.5,:2)`, the yet unattached module connected to the given port (here 2) of the first hub with the lowest serial number is addressed.

+**Watch out!** It has been observed that those controllers produce a cleaner output if the limit is set at a minimum of 50% above motor nominal rating.
+{: .notice--primary}

 ### 4.6 RC Servo Control